 Besides boundaries and centroids, a vector map can also contain points and lines.
-All these geometry elements can be mixed in one vector.
+All these geometry elements can be mixed in one vector and will be represented in different so called 'layers' inside QGIS.

 It is possible to store more 'layers' in one vector dataset.
 For example, fields, forests and lakes can be stored in one vector.
 Adjacent forest and lake can share the same boundary, but they have separate attribute tables.
 It is also possible to attach attributes to boundaries.
-For example, the boundary between lake and forest is a road with different attribute table.
+For example, the boundary between lake and forest is a road, so it can have a different attribute table.

-The 'layer' of the feature is defined by 'field' (sorry for this name).
-'Field' is the number which defines if the geometry is forest or lake.
+The 'layer' of the feature is defined by 'layer' inside GRASS.
+'Layer' is the number which defines if there are more than one layer inside the dataset, e.g. if the geometry is forest or lake.
 For now, it can be only a number, in the future GRASS will also support names as fields in the user interface.

-Attributes are stored in external database tables, for example DBF, PostgreSQL, etc.
+Attributes can be stored in external database tables, for example DBF, PostgreSQL, MySQL, SQLITE3, etc.